greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   The name of the tablespace in which the partition is to be created.

 SUBPARTITION BY
-:   Declares one or more columns by which to subpartition the first-level partitions of the table.
+:   Declares one or more columns by which to sub-partition the first-level partitions of the table.
 For `LIST` partitioning, the partition key must consist of a single column or expression.
-The format of the subpartition specification is similar to that of a partition specification described above.
+The format of the sub-partition specification is similar to that of a partition specification described above.

 SUBPARTITION TEMPLATE
-:   Instead of declaring each subpartition definition individually for each partition, you can optionally declare a subpartition template to be used to create the subpartitions (lower level child tables).
-This subpartition specification would then apply to all parent partitions.
+:   Instead of declaring each sub-partition definition individually for each partition, you can optionally declare a sub-partition template to be used to create the sub-partitions (lower level child tables).
+This sub-partition specification would then apply to all parent partitions.

 ### <a id="storage_parameters"></a>Storage Parameters

 The `WITH` clause can specify storage parameters for tables, and for indexes associated with a `UNIQUE`, `PRIMARY KEY`, or `EXCLUDE` constraint.
 Storage parameters for indexes are documented on the [CREATE INDEX](CREATE_INDEX.html.md) reference page.
 The storage parameters currently available for tables are listed below.
 For many of these parameters, as shown, there is an additional parameter with the same name prefixed with `toast.`, which controls the behavior of the table's secondary TOAST table, if any.
 If a table parameter value is set and the equivalent `toast.` parameter is not, the TOAST table will use the table's parameter value.
 Specifying these parameters for partitioned tables is not supported, but you may specify them for individual leaf partitions.

-Note that you can also set storage parameters for a particular partition or subpartition by declaring the `WITH` clause in the *classic syntax* partition specification.
+Note that you can also set storage parameters for a particular partition or sub-partition by declaring the `WITH` clause in the *classic syntax* partition specification.
 The lowest-level partition's settings have priority.

 You can specify the defaults for some of the table storage options with the server configuration parameter [gp\_default\_storage\_options](../config_params/guc-list.html#gp_default_storage_options).
 For information about setting default storage options, see [Notes](#section5).